peterbecker/configuration/README.md

 The core concept of this library is to use interfaces with annotated getters to define configuration data of components.
 These can then be parsed from various data sources.
-At the moment only property files are supported, but other formats and sources are planned (XML, YAML, JSON, CLI, JDBC).
+At the moment only property files are supported, the development versions also support XML, JSON and YAML.
+Support for storing configuration in JDBC databases and for overriding settings on the command line is planned.

 The parser in this library requires Java 8.
 The code using the interfaces can be in older Java versions.